Black tetra

-Growing up to 7.5 cm in length, the black tetra has a roughly tetragonal body shape and is greyish in colour, fading from near black at the tail to light at the nose.
+The black tetra can grow up to 7.5 cm in length.
+It has a roughly tetragonal body shape and is greyish in colour, fading from near black at the tail to light at the nose.
 Two prominent, black, vertical bars appear just posterior to the gills.
-It is easily distinguished from all of its congeners by the presence of a dense field of dark chromatophores spread homogeneously over the posterior one half of the body unlike the lack of such pigmentation in all congeners.
+It is easily distinguished from all of its congeners by the presence of a dense field of dark chromatophores spread homogeneously over the posterior half of the body, unlike the lack of such pigmentation in all congeners.

-The black widow tetra is a schooling fish that feeds on small crustaceans, insects, and worms.
+The black widow tetra is a shoaling fish that feeds on small crustaceans, insects, and worms.

 In the aquarium

 The black skirt tetra is a common fish that is widely available for purchase.

-Hobbyists often provide live foods such as daphnia and mosquito larvae, and frozen foods like bloodworms.
+Hobbyists often provide live foods such as Daphnia and mosquito larvae, and frozen foods like bloodworms.

 The species reaches sexual maturity at about two years of age.
 Like most characins, this species spawns by intermittently releasing and fertilizing eggs among plants.
 It frequently eats its own eggs, so keepers remove the fish after spawning.

 The lifespan in captivity is 3 to 5 years.

-The black tetra was also used to make genetically modified fish sold as GloFish (fluorescent colored fish).
+The black tetra was also used to make genetically modified fish sold as GloFish (fluorescent colored fish), available in a wide variety of colors.